How To Adjust Tracking Force & Set Anti Skate On Turntable

 What is Anti Skate On Turntable:

-As the name suggests, the anti-skate on the turntable prevents the tonearm from skating over the platter.
+As the name suggests, the anti-skate on the turntable prevents the tonearm from skating over the record surface.

-I know this is confusing but let me explain the concept in simple language.
+Let me explain the concept in simple words.

-This continuous contact of the stylus with the left channel will restrict the stylus from fetching audio signals from the right channel properly thus affecting the sound quality and it also causes the stylus and records to wear out faster.
+This continuous contact with the left channel will restrict the stylus from fetching audio signals from the right channel properly thus affecting the sound quality.
+On top of that, it also causes the stylus and records to wear out faster.

 The anti-skating puts outward pressure on the tonearm and maintains a proper balance between inward and outward force which helps in keeping the stylus in the center of the grooves so that the stylus can fetch audio signals from both channels and your turntable can output perfect sound quality.

-I hope you have understood the anti-skate feature on the turntable so now, let’s learn how to calibrate the anti-skating on the turntable.
+Well, this is all about the anti-skate feature and how it works.
+Now, let’s learn how to calibrate the anti-skating on the turntable.

 How to Set Anti-Skating on Turntable:

-Adjusting or calibrating the anti-skate on the turntable is the simplest and easiest adjustment in the whole turntable setup.
+Adjusting or calibrating the anti-skate on the turntable is the simplest adjustment in the whole turntable setup series.

-All you need to do is to move the dialer to the tracking force that you have set above or in simple words, the recommended tracking force of your cartridge.
+You just need to move the anti-skate dialer till the number matches the tracking force of your cartridge.

-For example: If your cartridge’s recommended tracking force is 2g and you have calibrated your turntable according to 2g, then all you need to do is set the anti-skate dialer to 2.
+For example: Orthofon 2M blue recommended tracking force is 1.8g and now, you just need to set the anti-skate dialer to 1.8.

 Frequently Asked Questions: